strizer86/strizer86.github.io/README.md

 Essentially this meant picking the most important info from the boss spreadsheet and making a hint tracker that's easily visible & functional with few clicks.

 Changelog

+1.2.1.0
+- Rearranged tabs for ease of use.
+Combined W3 with Bosses, and Hints with Shops (Full/Mid layouts)

 1.2.0.0
 - Added detailed Shop Tracker (Full/Mid layouts)